SansGuidon/bookmarks/README.md

 * [Nemanja Mijailovic](https://mijailovic.net/2017/07/29/go-fuzz/) - (2017) Going down the rabbit hole with go-fuzz | testing techniques
 * [Principles of Chaos Engineering](http://principlesofchaos.org/)
 * [dastergon/awesome-chaos-engineering](https://github.com/dastergon/awesome-chaos-engineering) - list of awesome Chaos Engineering resources
+* [bats-core/bats-core](https://github.com/bats-core/bats-core) : Bats is a TAP-compliant testing framework for Bash.
+It provides a simple way to verify that the UNIX programs you write behave as expected. **Bonus** : see also the original [sstephenson/bats](https://github.com/sstephenson/bats)

 # UX / UI
 * [Kevin Marks](https://backchannel.com/how-the-web-became-unreadable-a781ddc711b6) - How the Web Became Unreadable